 Featured Exhibitions

-On display at Yellowstone Art Museum
+On display at Ellen Noël Art Museum (Odessa, Texas)

 Wind is the movement of air; you cannot see it or hold it in your hand, but it provides a powerful source of energy essential to our planet.
 From a light breeze to natural hazards like hurricanes or tornadoes, wind transforms life daily.